Satyalok and Rishidesh

 Satyameva Jayate

-We Indians take pride while adopting the hymn of Satyameva Jayate as our National motto.
-Which in fact was adopted from Mundaka Upanishad.
-“Satyameva Jayate” meaning Truth Prevails ultimately or Truth only triumphs always.
+We Indians take pride in adopting the hymn of Satyameva Jayate as our National motto.
+Which, in fact, was adopted from the Mundaka Upanishad.
+“Satyameva Jayate” meaning Truth Prevails ultimately, or Truth only triumphs always.

 STRABO

-Indians are so honest that they neither required locks in their doors nor they reduce their agreements into writing to bind them. – STRABO (63 BCE-24 ACE)
+Indians are so trustworthy that they don’t need locks on their doors or written agreements to ensure commitment. – STRABO (63 BCE-24 CE).

 (I am happy to tell you that I have another website named: Democracy of India which have articles on Constitution of India, Freedom struggle, Fundamental rights, etc., and History of Andhra Telugu People. etc. Make a visit to this website also and read the articles and express your opinion.)